Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 Refer to adult dosing.

+For aseptic topical administration to surgical site of glaucoma filtration surgery; not for intraocular administration.
 The inner tray and the contents of the kit are sterile and should only be handled, opened and assembled by a sterile surgical scrub technician.
 Use within 1 hour of reconstitution.
 Technician should fully saturate sponges provided in the kit with the entire reconstituted solution (0.2 mg).
 Allow saturated sponges to remain undisturbed in kit for 60 seconds.
-Saturated sponges should be applied aseptically with the use of surgical forceps in a single layer to a treatment area ~10 mm x 6 mm (± 2 mm); sponges should be removed from the treatment area after 2 minutes.
+Saturated sponges should be applied aseptically with the use of surgical forceps in a single layer to a treatment area ~10 mm × 6 mm (± 2 mm); sponges should be removed from the treatment area after 2 minutes.
 Following removal of sponges from eye, the surgical site should be copiously irrigated.
-Saturated sponges should be returned to the provided tray for ultimate disposal into chemotherapy waste bag.
+Saturated sponges should be returned to the provided tray for disposal into chemotherapy waste bag.
 Consult product labeling for additional details.
-Solution is not intended for intraocular administration.

 There are no known significant interactions.